affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.6 =
+* Fix: Fixed some options of the Amazon import.

 = 0.9.5 =
 * New: New templating system for HTML templates.
 * Fix: Minor style fixes.